1. Data quality

 Due diligence is time-consuming and may take 60-90 days and sometimes up to 100 days post-closing for several reasons:

 - Manual processes.
 DD teams often manually collect, upload, convert, and standardize thousands of data points.
+This labor-intensive work leaves room for inefficiencies and human error.

 3. Cultural clashes